Makerspaces

 Can you help me 3D print, make a sticker, laser cut, and use the equipment?

 Yes!
-Just drop by during our open hours, and our staff will be happy to help you get started.
+Staff are available during open hours to assist and educate you on equipment, software, and resources to help you get started.
+This is the fastest and easiest way to get help - just come in!
 We also have guides in the Makerspace for each piece of equipment.

 Can you create a 3D model, design a virtual reality experience, photograph my event?